Gap Year Days 157 – 173

 Our bus to Zadar was at a nice civilised time and we arrived early afternoon.
 We felt energised and ready to explore after our days of confinement.
 We meandered through the narrow cobbled streets, stopping at cute cafes for coffee, wasting away the whole afternoon just enjoying the town.
 As the sun set we made our way down to the seafront to enjoy a magnificent Croatian sunset.

-Zadar is the perfect place to use as a base for a day trip to Plitviče Lakes National Park, best known for it’s hundreds of spectacular waterfalls.
+Zadar is the perfect place in Croatia to use as a base for a day trip to Plitviče Lakes National Park, best known for it’s hundreds of spectacular waterfalls.
 From Zadar there is absolutely no need to organise a tour, the public buses go there a few times a day.

 We had been to see the Kravica waterfalls in Bosnia & Herzegovina only the week before, so I was a bit concerned that this would just be more of the same.
 Not even close!
-Plivitče is much, much bigger, with so many more waterfalls.
+Plivitče Lakes in Croatia is much, much bigger, with so many more waterfalls.
 But you cannot swim here, so Kravica is still the place to go if you would like to swim under the waterfalls.

 Plitviče is just stunning.
 The water is that wonderful blue/green colour I absolutely love.
 It is so clear, and there are thousands of fish swimming around.
 The only downside was the busloads of tour groups that would often clog the boardwalks.
 To get around this, give yourself plenty of time and do the longer hikes.
 They are just as beautiful and way less crowded.
 If I were to visit again – and I’d like to in winter when it is all covered in snow – I would stay at Plitviče overnight to get access to the park earlier and later than all the day trippers.